14 follow-up email templates and examples that get responses

 All the best,

-When there’s something that requires contract signing, a signature email template can work wonders too.
-Any kind of follow-up email for contract signing such as a tenancy agreement, or an email template for contract signing for something like a new job may be needed.
+When there’s something that requires contract signing, a signature email template can work wonders, too.
+Any follow-up email for contract signing, such as a tenancy agreement, or an email template for contract signing for something like a new job, may be needed.

-In this template example, you can understand how to email back a signed document that will read in a professional manner, but still get the point across.
+In this template example, you can understand how to email back a signed document that will read professionally, but still get the point across.

 Dear [FIRST NAME],